DBA (airline): Sale to Air Berlin

 In February 2006 Lutz Helmig acquired a 25.1% stake in the airline through the Aton company.
-On August 17, 2006 it was announced that Air Berlin had acquired 100% of the shares in dba.
+On August 17, 2006, it was announced that Air Berlin had acquired 100% of the shares in dba.
 The two airlines would operate under their current identities, with dba continuing to operate as an independent company under the Air Berlin umbrella, but in future would be marketed as Air Berlin ("powered by dba").
 It had 700 employees (at March 2007).
-The winter 2006 flight schedules were harmonised and a joint schedule will be in place for the summer 2007 season.

 On 6 September 2006, the German Federal Cartel Office cleared the acquisition of 100% of the shares of dba by Air Berlin without restrictions to allow finalisation of the takeover.
+The winter 2006 flight schedules were harmonised and a joint schedule will be in place for the summer 2007 season.

 On 30 November 2008 the parent company Air Berlin dissolved the company dba and fully integrated its planes into the Air Berlin fleet.